What are clinical trials?

 I’ve seen a trial on this database that I’m interested in, but my doctor hasn’t brought it up.
 Can I still participate?

-Yes.
-Your doctor might not be aware of all the clinical trials you’re potentially eligible for.
-Get in touch with the coordinator of the trial you’re interested in, and ask them about your eligibility.
-You can find their contact details on the trial information pages in the clinical trials database.
+Possibly.
+Get in touch with the coordinator of the trial you’re interested in, and ask them about your eligibility then discuss the trial with your doctor.
+You can find the contact details on the trial information pages in the clinical trials database.

 What are the different phases in a clinical trial?